Tonsillectomy and Adenoidectomy in Children

 And if your child gets sick before surgery, call his or her ENT.
 Surgery may need to be rescheduled.

-What happens during a tonsillectomy and adenoidectomy?
+What happens during a tonsillectomy and adenoidectomy for a child?

 Your child will probably have the surgery as an outpatient.
 That means that he or she will go home the same day as the surgery.
 The surgery usually takes between 30 and 45 minutes.
 Your child will get medicine to sleep during the surgery (general anesthesia).
 Some children may need to stay overnight.
 This may include children who: